megardn/PennLINC.github.io/docs/LabHome/COVID-19.md

 # Compliance with COVID-19 Regulations  #

 Compliance with COVID-19 social distancing regulations is critical to  maintain a safe working environment.
-Current information (as of Penn Phase II, 7/31/2020) is below.
+Current information (as of Penn Phase III, 11/10/2020) is below.

 Please note that the School of Medicine  takes this _extremely seriously_.
 Ultimately, compliance with these regulations  is up to each individual lab member.
 Sadly, failure to comply with these guidelines can result in both HR consequences for the individual as well as our entire organization.